 Click on the image to start/restart the animation.

-Again, notice that even after hundreds of rolls, the frequencies haven’t completely settled towards the expected ones.
+Again, notice that even after hundreds of rolls, the relative frequencies haven’t completely settled towards the expected ones.
 In fact, it seems like convergence here is somewhat slower compared to the coin flipping example, doesn’t it?
-It will generally take longer for frequencies of a process with six possible outcomes to settle, compared to a process with only two possible outcomes.
+It will generally take longer for relative frequencies of a process with six possible outcomes to settle, compared to a process with only two possible outcomes.
 I’ll come back to this point in a bit.

 Take a look at what path the frequency of each outcome took in the simulation (the black dashed line indicates the expected percentage (EP)):

 You can see deviations from the EP as large as 5% even after 100-200 rolls.
-In fact, even at the end of 1000 rolls, most sides’ frequencies have not completely converged.
+In fact, even at the end of 1000 rolls, most sides’ relative frequencies have not completely converged.
 Think about the kinds of implications this could have if you decide to play some sort of a gambling game involving rolling dice!

-A formal statement of the law
+A formal statement of the law of large numbers

 The law of large numbers was something mathematicians were aware of even around the 16th century.
 But it was first formally proved in the beginning of the 18th century, with significant refinements by other mathematicians throughout the following 2-3 centuries.